asetalias/talks/AmityYouthFest2k18/Rules.md

 # Hackathon Rules

-If you have a suggestion for these rules or a question about them, please submit an issue [here](https://github.com/MLH/hackathon-rules/issues).
+If you have a suggestion for the rules or a question about them, please submit an issue [here](https://github.com/asetalias/Logistics-and-Event-Contributions/issues).

 ## The spirit of the competition

 Remember that hackathons are like marathons.
 Some people go to compete but most people take part to better themselves and have fun.
-Whatever the reason is you're at a hackathon, make sure you're upholding the [hacker spirit](https://github.com/asetalias/Logistics-and-Event-Contributions/AmityYouthFest2k18/blob/master/SPIRIT.md) by collaborating with other teams, helping beginners, and having fun.
+Whatever the reason is you're at a hackathon, make sure you're upholding the [hacker spirit](https://github.com/asetalias/Logistics-and-Event-Contributions/AmityYouthFest2k18/SPIRIT.md) by collaborating with other teams, helping beginners, and having fun.

 ## The rules of the competition